Thuwaini bin Said

 Thuwaini was married to his cousin Ralie (Sayyida Ghaliya bint Salim Al-Busaidiyah), daughter of his father's elder brother Salim Ibn Sultan.
 They had several children.

 After the death of Said bin Sultan on Zanzibar in 1856, Thuwaini became Sultan of Muscat and Oman, while his brother, the sixth son, Majid, took power on Zanzibar.
 Through British mediation, it was agreed that Majid should pay a yearly tribute to Oman.
-However, Majid paid this tribute a few years only, and when he stopped, Thuwaini was in no position to enforce payment from the much wealthier Zanzibar.
+However, Majid paid this tribute for only a few years, and when he stopped, Thuwaini was in no position to enforce payment from the much wealthier Zanzibar.
 This left Muscat and Oman in a difficult financial situation.
 Thuwaini was forced to levy duties on various articles, creating malcontent.
 In 1866 he was rumored to have been killed by his own son, Sayyid Salim bin Thuwaini.

 The Arabist scholar and traveller William Gifford Palgrave relates how, when they were shipwrecked in March 1863 on Sowadah Island just off Oman, they were very well received and treated by Thuwaini.